If the Universal Clipboard is not working on Mac or iPhone, you can find below the steps to troubleshoot and fix this problem on both devices.

 Sometimes, the problem is due to a glitch in either WiFi or Bluetooth Network on any of the two devices.

 On iPhone: Go to Settings > WiFi > disable WiFi.
-Similarly, go to Settings > Bluetooth and disable Bluetooth.
+Next, go to Settings > Bluetooth and disable Bluetooth.

-Wait for 30 seconds and enable both WiFi and Bluetooth on your iPhone.
+Wait for 30 seconds and enable both WiFi and Bluetooth back on your device.

 Wait for 30 seconds and enable back both WiFi and Bluetooth on your Mac.